bettzv2/AJL-TEAM-2/README.md

 * The objective of the challenge
 * The real-world significance of the problem and the potential impact of your work

 The Kaggle competition aimed to challenge us to solve real-world problems using machine learing.
+Specifically, it aimed at potentially solving the problem of being unable to diagnose darker-colored skin tones with skin cancer, which is a complex problem in the medical field.
+The Break Through Tech AI Program prepared us to face this challenge with all the necessary information we need to create an accurate and unbiased model.
+With the right model, we can potentially help doctors around the world with diagnosing skin cancers and speed up the treatment process, therefore decreasing the number of cancer-related sickness and deaths.

 ---